k0001/k0001.github.com/articles/opaleye-sot.md

 other half” to `T t` which we have seen before.
 The `set_` function we just saw enriches a `C` with knowledge about which table we are talking about, which of course `mkHsI` already knows about.
-That is, it flattens a `T t` and a `C c` into a single `TC t c` which it then uses as a tag for an arbitrary value of type `a`.
+That is, it flattens a `T t` and a `C c` into a single `TC t c` which it then uses to tag a value of type `a`.
 For example, if we were trying to build an `HsI User` using `mkHsI`, then `set_` would have the following type and implementation:

 ```haskell
 set_ :: C c -> a -> Tagged (TC User c) a